norahkerendian/Recipe-Analysis-Project/README.md

 ### Bivariate Analysis

-To futher explore the relationship between `n_steps` and `avg_rating`, they are plotted together.
+To further explore the relationship between `n_steps` and `avg_rating`, they are plotted together.
 In order to create this plot, the recipes were grouped into bins based on the `n_steps`.
-The plot shows us that most recipes, regardless of the number of steps, seems to have high average ratings.
+The plot shows us that most recipes, regardless of the number of steps, seem to have high average ratings.
 This supports our univariate analysis findings.
 We can see this by looking at the interquartile ranges (IQR) of each group.
 Interestingly, recipes with a higher number of steps do not show a significant drop in their average ratings, suggesting that the number of steps may not strongly affect the overall rating.

 <iframe
   src="assets/bivariate-n_steps-boxplot.html"